GenericMappingTools/gmt/doc/rst/source/supplements/segy/pssegyz.rst

 in the trace headers (in which case order of the traces in the file is not significant).
 Standard GMT geometry routines are used so that in principle any map projection may be used, however it is likely that the geographic projections will lead to unexpected results.
-Beware also that some parameters have non-standard meanings, and a couple of the options for **pssegy** are not available in **pssegyz**.
+Beware that a couple of the options for **pssegy** are not available in **pssegyz**.

 Note that the order of operations before the seismic data are plotted is deviation\*[clip]([bias]+[normalize](sample value)).
 Deviation